 Use home inventory software.

 Do the digital thing by finding free home inventory software (freeware) or by buying a trusted brand.
 Use home inventory software to document your stuff by room, upload photos, and make digital copies of receipts.
-Here are some popular packages, some are free and some have a fee.

 2. Reasons to store your home inventory off site.